-Powerline adapters, on the other hand, simply take the WiFi signal from your router and carry it directly to your PC.
+Powerline adapters, on the other hand, simply convert the network data from your router and carry it directly to your PC through electrical wiring.
 As far as latency is concerned, powerline adapters are far superior to WiFi extenders.

 For example, my own home’s wiring is good enough that I can get very close to my network’s full speeds, and in turn very close to the speed an Ethernet cable would give.
 As a result, I’d recommend purchasing a powerline adapter first and if you get slow speeds, return it and try a WiFi extender instead.

 How to Install a Powerline Adapter – Top Tips

 Because powerline adapters run network data through the electrical wiring in your home, many people are scared away from the technology.
 The common belief is that they are hard to set up and require DIY skills.
 Fortunately, this isn’t true at all and powerline adapters are very easy to set up.